 Another option to consider: WPLMS

-WPLMS is a social learning management system for WordPress that boasts a huge list of features which are virtually non-existent in the entire market.
+WPLMS is a social learning management system for WordPress that boasts a huge list of features that are virtually non-existent in the entire market.
 It runs on the Resilient Progressive Web App (RPWA) framework which is capable of handling server crashes, as well as internet issues.

 Also, we at Low Cost Web Agency are experts at using WPLMS to build courses for our clients.
 Here is an example of an online course built by us using the plugin.